Soft and chewy Sourdough Molasses cookies are delectable. My family loves these flavorful molasses cookies. And they use up your sourdough discard.

 You control the outcome of your cookies appearance, texture and to some degree flavor with the starter.

 TIP: Recently fed starter will add a milder flavor and puffiness to your cookies.

-An old gray unloved starter gasping for flour in your fridge will make a deeper flavored cookie that is also less cake like.
-Do what you like.
+Unfed sourdough starter will have a grayish color.
+Using old and unfed starter will make a deeper flavored cookie that is also less cake like.

 Stir it up for a good sour starter and feed it.
 Using that in this recipe before it’s fed will definitely put some tang in your cookie.